We list below the answers to a number of questions concerning the fifth SAF€RA joint call, launched in 2019.

 Q Can I submit a full proposal without submitting a pre-proposal?

-Q Who is funding this call?
+Q Which organizations are funding this call?

 Q What happens if a partner leaves the consortium after the project starts?